timbru31/UnlimitedLava/README.md

 Border blocks won't work!

 #### Falls
 You can get infinite lava or water from a fall.
-Just let it flow into a hole an pick it up!
+Just let it flow into a hole and pick it up!

 ## Commands & Permissions
 (Fallback to OPs, if no permissions system is found)